 The next table goes from Charlemagne to Beatrix, who married Robert, king of west Franks.
 (As noted, France was not close to being unified as “France.”)
 Also note Adela on the far right, who married Arnulf I, count of Flanders.
 She was Matilda’s ancestor, and Matilda was the wife of William the Conqueror, in the previous table.

-In the above table, on the right, the key link is Beatrix, daughter of count Herbert of Vermandois.
+In the above table, on the right (near top), the key link is Beatrix, daughter of count Herbert of Vermandois.
 She married Robert, king of West Franks, so presumably he was anointed.
 Their son was Hugh the Great, and his son was Hugh Capet, the founder of the Capetians.
 Capet’s son was Robert II, the Pious.
 Matilda, wife of William the Conqueror, descends from him.

 Note: Count Herbert I was not an anointed sovereign, but his son-in-law was.